 “London Has Fallen” had great action, and I like Gerard Butler (Gods of Egypt was cool!), but this movie sort of hints at the myopic mentality that many Americans have.
 That they are right and the rest of the world should learn they are right real fast, or else get bombed.
 Nothing that happens is in a vacuum.
 There is cause and effect.
 Even if your foe isn’t willing to acknowledge their errors, doesn’t mean you do the same.
 Understanding one’s mistakes makes us all better people, allows us to better understand ourselves, and also allows us to open our eyes to the consequences of our actions.
 Maybe then, we might understand our foes, and over time, settle our differences.

-Hahaha, yeah, like that’s gonna happen! especially of Donald Drumpf gets in, and people continue to use the extremist version of their religion to justify killing of innocents.
+Hahaha, yeah, like that’s gonna happen! especially in a country that elects Donald Trump as President, and others continue to use the extremist version of their religion to justify killing of innocents.

 But it’s an idea I got from that movie.
 So I guess something good came from it.